Unit tests lie: that’s why I love them

 Yep, 100 features will fail.
 But, fortunately, 100 end-to-end tests are failing as well and revealing the problem.
 And, yes: they are telling the truth.

-Yet, DoSomething‘s unit test is green, because it’s using a fake Log, built to never break.
+In the meanwhile, DoSomething‘s unit test is green, because it’s using a fake Log, built to never break.
 And, yes: it’s clearly lying.
 It’s communicating a broken feature is working.
 How can it be useful?

 Tell me where, not what